Pressure builds on UK's Johnson to fire health secretary

 Hancock apologised on Friday after The Sun newspaper showed him kissing and embracing a senior aide in his office last month, at a time when it was against the rules for people to have intimate contact with a person outside their household.

+The opposition Labour Party also questioned whether he had broken the ministerial code: the woman, a long-time friend of Hancock’s, was appointed as a non-executive director, on a taxpayer-funded salary, to oversee and scrutinise the running of his department.

-“I accept that I breached the social distancing guidance in these circumstances,” he said.
+“I accept that I breached the social distancing guidance in these circumstances,” Hancock said.
 “I have let people down and am very sorry.”

 “Mr Hancock cannot now hope to put on a straight face and tell us how to behave and seriously expect us to listen,” The Sun said in its leader column.
 “There is the rank stench of hypocrisy.”

+With 128,000 deaths, Britain has one of the highest official death tolls from COVID-19 in the world.

+While new daily cases have risen in the last month, with almost 16,000 reported on Friday, a rapid vaccine rollout appears to have broken the link between infections and deaths and most restrictions could be dropped by July 19.

-The case had echoes of an incident last year when Johnson’s then most senior adviser, Dominic Cummings, also broke the rules at the height of the pandemic, sparking fury across the country and accusations that Johnson’s government believed itself to be above the law.
+British people have largely accepted the imposition of rules designed to contain the virus but the Hancock revelation drew comparison to an incident last year when Johnson’s then most senior adviser, Dominic Cummings, also broke the rules, sparking fury across the country.

 Johnson, prime minister since 2019, has refused on a number of occasions to sack ministers, including his interior minister who was found to have broken rules by shouting and swearing at staff, prompting the official ethics adviser to resign instead.